HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 {{ figure_markup(
   image="source-element-count.png",
   caption="`source` element count.",
-  description="A bar chart showing the frequency of various numbers of `source` elements per `video` element.   and 7.5% contain 2.
+  description="A bar chart showing the frequency of various numbers of `source` elements per `video` element.
 The most common number of `source` elements per `video` is 1; around 49.2% of desktop and 51.1% of mobile `video`s contain this many sources.
 The second most common number of `source` children is 0: 40.5% of desktop and 38.2% of mobile `video`s have no `source` children.
 7.2% and 7.6% respectively contain 2, 2.8% on both contain 3, and finally 0.2% of `video` elements on both desktop and mobile contain 4 elements.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=709685412&format=interactive", sheets_gid="1279089769", sql_file="video_number_of_sources.sql"